slutske22/mapbox-react-favorites/notes.md

 1. Apply prettier for formatting consistency
 2. `git init` to keep track of my changes locally
 3. Organize `src` with `components` folder
+4. Switch over to functional components - easier management of results and favorites with `useEffect`
+   - this was definitely a tradeoff, as I needed `componentDidUpdate(props, prevProps)

 ## Packages added

 - `node-sass`: because sass is easier than css
+- `react-icons`: because everyone loves icons

 ## Interesting challenges